 Skip to main content

-Vastu tips for dining areas: Creating harmony and good energy for every meal
+Vastu tips for dining areas: Creating good energy for every meal

 The dining room is more than just a space for meals; it is where families bond, conversations flow, and the energy of the home converges.
 The ancient practice of Vastu Shastra offers guidance on the design and layout of this essential space to enhance well-being and prosperity.
 In this guide, we’ll explore the ideal placement, colours, and arrangements that can turn your dining room into a haven of positive energy.